Caroline Armstrong, MBACP (Accredited) - Counselling, Supervision, Mindfulness

 I have helped a wide range of people from a variety of backgrounds and experiences.
 Each person is unique, so we tailor the approach according to what is most likely to be helpful, based on a variety of methods that I have built up over the years.
 It has been a joy seeing many people shift over the time we meet and walk away with a lighter step.

-My experience has been developed through private practice, and working in the NHS.
-I was also a staff counsellor for several years, and originally supported students in higher education.
+My experience has been developed through private practice, and working in the NHS as a cancer counsellor.
+I was a staff counsellor for several years, and originally supported students in higher education.

 Adults and couples